Steff Aquarone: Education

-Born and raised in Blickling, Aquarone was educated at home as a member of Education Otherwise until the age of 12, before attending Norwich School.
-He then read Politics and International Relations at the University of Warwick, graduating with a BA in 2006.
+Born and raised in Blickling, Norfolk, Aquarone was educated at home as a member of Education Otherwise until the age of 12, before being privately educated at Norwich School.
+He then read politics and international relations at the University of Warwick, graduating with a BA in 2006.

 Business

 In 2004, Aquarone co-founded media business Ephex Media Limited with two fellow students at the University of Warwick.
 Ephex Media received investment from the Advantage Early Growth Fund in 2007 in order to acquire regional post-production facility Oakslade Studios.
 The company made and edited corporate films for brands including Land Rover, Vodafone, Massey Ferguson and American Express.
 The business was placed into administration in 2008.

-Aquarone co-owns feature film production company Immense Productions with author Guy Browning, whose first feature Tortoise in Love on which Aquarone was producer released in the UK in 2012.
+Aquarone co-owned feature film production company Immense Productions with author Guy Browning.
+Their feature film Tortoise in Love, on which Aquarone was producer, was released in the UK in 2012.
+Immense Productions was dissolved in November 2015.

 In 2011, Aquarone co-founded peer-to-peer mobile payments platform Droplet.
 In 2013, Droplet was named among the 'Top 25 UK Startups' by influential technology blog Mashable.
+Droplet closed in 2016 after the founders were unable to scale it to become profitable.

+He has worked through Econsultancy with brands like Sony, Ralph Lauren, and General Mills and gives talks on innovation, entrepreneurship and digital transformation.
+Econsultancy sold to Centaur Media PLC in 2012.

+He joined online video platform Buto in 2010 becoming strategy director in 2013.
+Buto sold to TwentyThree in 2019.